Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Experimental Results

-To evaluate source separation, we use the scale-invariant SDR improvement ($\text{SI-SDR}_\text{i}$) metric \cite{roux2019sdr}.
+In order to evaluate source separation, we use the scale-invariant SDR improvement ($\text{SI-SDR}_\text{I}$) metric \citep{roux2019sdr}.
 The SI-SDR between a ground-truth source $\mathbf{x}_n$ and an estimate $\hat{\mathbf{x}}_n$ is defined as:

 where $\alpha= \frac{\mathbf{x}^\top_n\hat{\mathbf{x}}_n + \epsilon}{\Vert \mathbf{x}_n \Vert^2 + \epsilon}$ and $ \epsilon = 10^{-8}$.
-The improvement with respect to the mixture baseline is defined as $\text{SI-SDR}_\text{i} = \text{SI-SDR}(\mathbf{x}_n, \hat{\mathbf{x}}_n) - \text{SI-SDR}(\mathbf{x}_n, \mathbf{y})$.
+The improvement with respect to the mixture baseline is defined as $\text{SI-SDR}_\text{I} = \text{SI-SDR}(\mathbf{x}_n, \hat{\mathbf{x}}_n) - \text{SI-SDR}(\mathbf{x}_n, \mathbf{y})$.

-We compare our supervised MSDM and weakly-supervised MSDM with the `Demucs' \cite{defossez2019music} and `Demucs + Gibbs (512 steps)' regressor baselines from \cite{manilow2022improving}, the state-of-the-art for supervised music source separation on Slakh2100.
-We align with the evaluation procedure of \cite{manilow2022improving}: we evaluate over the test set of Slakh2100, using chunks of 4 seconds in length (with an overlap of two seconds) and filtering out silent chunks and chunks consisting of only one source, given the poor performance of SI-SDR$_\text{i}$ on such segments.
-We report results comparing our Dirac score posterior with the Gaussian score posterior of \cite{jayaram2020}.
-We use $S_\text{churn}=20$ for `MSDM Dirac' and $S_\text{churn}=40$ for `MSDM Gaussian', `Weakly MSDM Dirac', and `Weakly MSDM Gaussian'.
-We select the Bass stem as the constrained source for the Dirac separators and use $\gamma(t) = 0.75\sigma(t)$ for the Gaussian separators.
-For more details on selecting the hyperparameters, see Appendix \ref{sec:hyperparameter}.
-We use $I=150$ discretization steps for each inference run and perform additional experiments employing a correction step after each prediction step ($R = 1$).
+On Slakh2100, we compare our supervised MSDM and weakly-supervised MSDM with the `Demucs' \citep{defossez2019music} and `Demucs + Gibbs (512 steps)' regressor baselines from \citep{manilow2022improving}, the state-of-the-art for supervised music source separation on Slakh2100, aligning with the evaluation procedure of \citep{manilow2022improving}.
+We evaluate over the test set of Slakh2100, using chunks of 4 seconds in length (with an overlap of two seconds) and filtering out silent chunks and chunks consisting of only one source, given the poor performance of SI-SDR$_\text{I}$ on such segments.
+We report results comparing our Dirac score posterior with the Gaussian score posterior of \citep{jayaram2020source}, using the best parameters of the ablations in Appendix \ref{sec:hyperparameter} and 150 inference steps.

-Results are illustrated in Table \ref{tab:results_sep}.
-When performing a correction step at each iteration, `MSDM Dirac' achieves higher results than `Demucs' overall and compares favorably with the state-of-the-art 'Demucs + Gibbs sampling (512 steps)' method.
-However, it is important to note that while competitor models are tailored \textit{exclusively} for source separation, our method is more versatile and capable of performing generative tasks.
-The 'Weakly MSDM Dirac' model outperforms `Demucs + Gibbs sampling (512 steps)' on two stems (Bass and Drums), despite sharing the same limitation of being unable to perform useful generative tasks (apart from generating a single stem).

-We experimentally showcase the superiority of the proposed Dirac separator over the Gaussian separator.
-When using the Dirac likelihood, all the tested models surpass the relative Gaussian version on the average over the stems (and on the single stems, except on Guitar with `MSDM Dirac').
-Notably, `Weakly MSDM Dirac (correction)' has an increase of 2.69 dB, while `MSDM Dirac (correction)' has an increase of 1.94 dB.